merimas01/Advanced-Search-Engine/README.md

 It consists of:
 - autocompletion  - offering the potential next words for user's input even if it's misspelled
 - spell correction - correcting misspelling and understanding what user wanted to write
-- search history - displaying user's history and enabling him to use it while searching
+- search history - displaying user's history and enabling him to use it while searching data
-- audio search - seaching using own voice
+- audio search - seaching data using own voice
-- multiword search - enabling user to input multiple words and search products
+- semantic search - enabling user to search data with multiple words, synonyms, abbreviations, misspelled words or incorrect word order

 The goals of this project:
 - to easily understand what user really wants to search and to provide him the most accurate results
-- to simplify and speed up searching by suggesting next words, showing search history, correcting spelling, using voice...
+- to simplify and speed up searching by suggesting next words, showing search history, correcting spelling, using voice etc
 - to satisfy all users (some users will use search box, some will use voice, it's up to their preference)
 - to create the search-engine-pattern that could be used in different apps
+- to improve the User Experience

-This project is made with FastAPI for the backend and ReactJs for the frondend (web app).
+This project is made with FastAPI for the backend application and ReactJs+Vite for the frondend application.
-The database is created and managed in SqlServer.
+The database is created and managed in Sql Server Management Studio.

 ## Prerequisites